enu-covid-dashboard/enu-covid-dashboard.github.io/_site/privacy.md

 ## Who are we sharing your information with?
 We are collaborating with researchers from Edinburgh University – no one else will have access to any of the data we gather from social networks directly.

-We plan to share our research with other scientists to gain more knowledge, but, when we do we will make sure that the data would be anonymised and no information exists to link the data back to you.
+We plan to share our research with other scientists to gain more knowledge, but when we do we will make sure that the data will be anonymised in line with social network policies, and doesn’t expose any private non-public data about you.
 We will keep the data in our archives for five years following publication.

 ## What are your rights?